putyourlightson/craft-blitz/README.md

 In the case above it would make sense to add `ajax/.*` as an excluded URI pattern in the plugin settings.

-### Cache Invalidation
+### Cache Utility

-When an element is created, updated or deleted, any cached template files that used that element are deleted.
-If the “Warm Cache Automatically” setting is enabled the a job is  queued to warm the cleared cache files.

-The Blitz Cache Utility displays the number of cached URIs for each site.
-It also provides the following functionality:
+The Blitz utility at “Utilities → Blitz Cache” displays the number of cached URIs for each site.
+It also provides the following functionality.

 #### Clear Blitz Cache
 Clearing the cache will delete all cached files.